CEDL2017/homework1/results/index.md

 [Deep Structure]

  I tried to fix Alexnet in a little extent

   1.number of layers (from 4~8)

   2.modify the 3fc layer into 1fc layer

   3.Different input image size (100X100 ~ 400X400)

-4.Different batchsize (1~48)
+  4.Different batchsize (1~48)  and  so on
-(etc)

  However the accuracy will eventually stop by around 50%.
 Lose cannot be lower than 2

-Accuracy: 50.0862 %
+ 1.Accuracy: 50.0862 %

-Loss    : 2.0715
+ 2.Loss    : 2.0715

 ## Installation